- Elopement Planning Guides -

 Pretty much anything you want!
 Most of my couples opt to explore a few beautiful locations for their portraits.
 These could involve a hike to an epic viewpoint or a gentle stroll somewhere.
 You can be as adventurous as you like!
 Another great idea is to enjoy a picnic for two – there are so many amazing suppliers who offer this in Scotland.
 If the weather’s coming in then why not escape to a cosy pub for a pint and a bite to eat whilst we wait for it to clear?
 The options are endless.

-I love to help my couples craft their elopement timeline and part of that includes ideas for the ceremony.
+I’m a Scotland and Destination Elopement Photographer and love to help my couples craft their elopement timeline and part of that includes ideas for the ceremony.
 The 10 ideas above give you a good starting point, but there’re so many other ways to create a unique and personalised ceremony.

 I’d love to chance to speak to you about your elopement and answer any questions you’ve got.
 If you’re looking for more ideas for your elopement, check out my other Elopement Guides.